-CXMH is a podcast at the intersection of Christianity & mental health, hosted by Robert Vore & Dr. Holly Oxhandler.
-We bring together Christian leaders with mental health professionals for honest conversations.
+CXMH is a podcast at the intersection of faith & mental health, hosted by Robert Vore & Dr. Holly Oxhandler.
+We bring together faith leaders with mental health professionals for honest conversations.

 Meet your hosts!